ome/omero-guide-fiji/docs/imagej_python.rst

 In this example, Fiji has been installed locally.
 It is possible to install Fiji "on the fly", see `ImageJ Tutorials <https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/ImageJ-Tutorials-and-Demo.ipynb>`_ for more options.

-To run the macro, we use ImageJ1 windows so it requires using ImageJ in GUI mode and requires handling the resulting windows.
-This is the reason the parameter `headless` is set to `False`.
+To run the macro, we use ImageJ1 graphical user interface (GUI) elements, and thus it requires using ImageJ in GUI mode.
+In this GUI mode, the resulting windows content is handled.
+This is the reason for the parameter `headless` to be set to `False`.
 If you are running the example in the Docker container, you will also need to start UI environment if it is not already up.
 If you have used the option 2 above, select ``desktop`` to start the UI environment.